wKoza/ngx-upload/README.md

 </form>
 ```

-To finish, we can overwrite the `DropTargetOptions` for a specific case due to property binding :
+To finish, we can overwrite the `DropTargetOptions` for a specific case with this property binding :

 ```html
 <div class="my-drop-zone" [ngxDragAndDrop]="options">